jpsaha/typst-site/README.md

 * category navigation
 * related generated links

+Navigation is therefore generated from metadata rather than manually maintained in each page.

 ---

-## Rendering
+# Rendering

-Shared rendering logic lives in:
+Shared rendering functionality lives in:

 ```text
 templates/render.typ
 ```

-The rendering layer keeps presentation logic separate from individual content files and supports the different output targets.
+The rendering layer separates presentation logic from individual mathematical content files and supports the different generated output targets.

 ---

-## Configuration and styling
+# Configuration and Styling

-Project-wide configuration and styling are distributed among:
+Common Typst configuration and utilities are provided by:

 ```text
 templates/config.typ